Understanding Nipple Confusion and How to Undo It

-There are some basic mechanical differences between how a baby gets milk from a bottle and how a baby gets milk out of the breast.
+There are some basic mechanical differences between how a baby gets milk from a bottle and how it gets milk out of the breast.
 Giving bottles or pacifiers to young, breastfeeding babies often leads to nipple confusion.
 Baby tries to use the bottle-feeding technique on the breast and has difficulty latching-on and sucking.
-Baby gets very frustrated, and so does mother.
+This can cause mother and baby frustration.
 Nipple confusion can even lead to baby refusing the breast.
 Here’s an explanation.

-Does this mean that bottle-feeding is easier than breastfeeding?
 Yes, and no. Bottles require less sucking finesse and less effort.
 However, studies comparing premature infants during bottle-feedings and during breastfeedings have shown that breastfeeding is actually less stressful.
+Here’s why:

 - Babies’ breathing and heart rate are more stable during feedings at the breast.

 - Feeding at the breast also requires less energy.